-Lorraine Yazzie was the daughter-in-law of Navajo pottery matriarch Rose Williams.
+Lorraine Yazzie was the daughter-in-law of Diné pottery matriarch Rose Williams.
 Alice Cling and Susie Crank were her sisters-in-law.
 She learned a lot about making pottery from the in-laws.
 That all changed when she divorced her husband, George.
 Now she goes by her maiden name, "Lorraine Yazzie," but until that gets out into the general population more, she still sometimes refers to herself as "Lorraine Williams-Yazzie."

-With all the tribes, it's good to not compete directly with others in the family, especially the in-laws who taught you.
+With all the tribes, it's good to not compete directly with others in the family, especially the ones who taught you.
 As Rose Williams and her daughters never painted anything, Lorraine started drawing patterns she knew on her pots.
 Working with a knife one day she accidently cut through a piece.
 Then she made the hole larger and it worked for her.
 Now she adds cutouts to many of her pieces.

-Lorraine once told me she had epilepsy all her life.
+Lorraine once told me she's had epilepsy all her life.
 People thought she had a taboo, not knowing it was epilepsy.
 When she's making pottery, that epilepsy doesn't manifest.
 As she said, "I found that working with clay kept it away."

-Lorraine was featured in Susan Peterson’s book and traveling exhibition Pottery by American Indian Women - The Legacy of Generations.
+Lorraine was featured in Susan Peterson's book and traveling exhibition Pottery by American Indian Women - The Legacy of Generations.
 That exhibition toured leading museums across the United States.
-She has also been invited to the National Museum of the American Indian at the Smithsonian Institute in Washington, DC to demonstrate how she makes traditional Navajo pottery.
+She has also been invited to the National Museum of the American Indian at the Smithsonian Institute in Washington, DC to demonstrate how she makes traditional Diné pottery.

 Lorraine usually signs her pieces on the bottom with variations of "LWY" with the letters connected directly to each other.
 Sometimes she adds "Rain" to that.
 Some of her pieces are signed "Lorraine Yazzie."